electronstudio/pygame-zero-book/chapters/race.md

 * Give the player a goal distance that must be reached.
 If the player reaches this distance he gets extra time added to allow him to continue.

 * Add sound effects and music.

+* If you have a larger screen, make the game window taller (and make sure the alien appears at the bottom still).